 This act of clemency for Mr. Garcia does not minimize or forgive his conduct or the harm it caused.
 It does recognize the work he has done since to transform himself.

-Consult with a the Leading Application for Commutation of Sentence Lawyer About Your Clemency/Pardon Application
+Consult with Appeals Law Firm About Your Clemency/Pardon Application

-If you or a loved one are currently serving a lengthy prison sentence and seeking review of your case, contact Barhoma Law, P.C. for immediate assistance.
-Barhoma Law, P.C. has successfully secured the release of multiple clients in recent years through various mechanisms under California law.
-To learn more, and to schedule a free case evaluation, contact Barhoma Law, P.C. at 213-800-7664 today.
+To learn more, and to schedule a case evaluation, contact Barhoma Law, P.C. at 213-800-7664 today.
 You can also connect with us through our online contact form.